 A carbonated and slightly alcoholic fermented milk drink that looks a little like runny yoghurt, kefir is produced using a lactobacilli bacterial culture and also yeast.
-Lumpy bits resembling cauliflower, called grains, can be found in the final product and used to start the next batch.
+Lumpy bits resembling cauliflower, called grains, can be found in the final product, and are used to start the next batch.

 Lactic acid formed by lacto-fermentation acidifies the milk, causing it to curdle when heated.
 Bacteria – and sometimes added moulds – continue to be involved in ripening cheese as it ages, producing distinctive flavours and textures.

 If you've ever tried olives straight from the tree, you'll know they're very bitter and hard.
 Treating olives in lye (sodium hydroxide) or saltwater brine, or even just salt, helps remove the bitterness.
 The substance that makes olives bitter is also toxic to bacteria, so once it's removed spontaneous bacterial fermentation takes place.
 The sugars in the olive are converted into lactic or acetic acid, and the olive gets softer.